 Internal filters are usually pretty small and lacking in power.
 However they are ideal for small aquariums due to their size, plus in a small aquarium they still provide for more than enough filtering power.
 These filters tend to be relatively inexpensive.
 However they are limited in their capabilities.

 This type of filter is very complex, not as common as the rest, and can be pretty expensive too.
 They are fantastic for salt water aquariums and they do a really good job at mechanical, biological, and chemical filtration.

 They are great at what they do, but they take a lot of time, effort, and maintenance in terms of their setup.

 We hope that we could make your adventure of finding the best aquarium filter at least a little bit easier.
-Our top 11 picks are all fantastic in their own way.
+Our top 11 picks are all fantastic in their own way (The Penn Plax Cascade is our top pick).
 While they may have slight differences, each on is ideal for its own specific purpose.
 Whether you need it for fresh or salt water, for a big or small tank, or for a planted or fish filled aquarium, at least one of the above options should definitely work for you.

 We have kept quality, ease of use, and function in mind to bring you the best of the best.
 Remember that your fish and the water they swim in need to be properly taken care of, so don’t skimp out when it comes to a filter.
 Any questions, comments, or concerns that you may have about the filters we discussed or anything else filter related are more than welcome.